Curiosityxploring/raeven_marketplace/raeven-delivery-privacy-policy.md

 1. **Purpose of Use**
     1.1.
 We use your personal information for the following purposes:

         1.1.1.
-To maintain the security and integrity of the App;
+To maintain the security and integrity of the Apps;
         1.1.2.
-To facilitate transactions on the App and discharge our services on your behalf;
+To facilitate transactions on the Apps and discharge our services on your behalf;
         1.1.3.
 To facilitate seamless communication with our partners and third-party service providers, such as payment processors and vendors, on your behalf;
         1.1.4.
-To personalize your experience on our App and provide you with relevant content and app improvement;
+To personalize your experience on our Apps and provide you with relevant content and app improvement;
         1.1.5.
+To provide delivery services and optimize delivery routes;
+        1.1.6.
 In compliance with relevant laws enforced in Nigeria;
-        1.1.6.
+        1.1.7.
 To understand and serve you better;
-        1.1.7.
+        1.1.8.
 To inform you of details of our services and the benefits we offer periodically;
-        1.1.8.
+        1.1.9.
 For any other purpose you may agree to or as legally permitted in the best interest of our users.

 **INFORMATION SHARING**